Trade now on the CAC 40!

 The price of the CAC 40 stock market index can be viewed live from many websites specializing in the stock market and you can also find real-time graphs of this value on your broker's trading platform with valuable and customizable technical indicators .
 Note that the CAC 40 shares are listed on the Euronext Paris market.

-Can we speculate directly on the price of the CAC 40?
+Can I trade directly on the price of the CAC 40?

 While it is of course possible to trade and even buy stocks that are listed on the CAC 40 stock index, know that it is also possible to speculate on this index directly.
 The price of the CAC 40 is a value on which you can speculate upwards or downwards through CFDs or contracts on the difference, accessible from online trading platforms.